nats-io/nats-site/content/documentation/faq.md

 ### <a name="unsubscribe"></a>How do I gracefully shut down an asynchronous subscriber?

 To gracefully shutdown an asynchronous subscriber so that any outstanding MsgHandlers have a chance to complete outstanding work, call sub.Unsubscribe().
 There is a Go routine per subscription.
 These will be cleaned up on Unsubscribe(), or upon connection teardown.

+### <a name="createsubjects"></a>How do I create subjects?

+Subjects are created and pruned (deleted) dynamically based on interest (subscriptions).
+This means that a subject does not exist in a NATS cluster until a client subscribes to it, and the subject goes away after the last subscribing client unsubscribes from that subject.